-It is recommended that all faults be configured as shutdowns, this ensures maximum fault protection.
+Woodward recommends that all faults be configured as shutdowns, which ensures maximum fault protection.
 Failure to follow these guidelines could, under exceptional circumstances, lead to personal injury and/or property damage.

 Enable Fault Latching

 This setting determines whether the faults are latching or non-latching.
 When set to latching, a reset command is required to clear the fault.